ethz-asl/grid_map_geo/README.md

 ## Assuimg you are in the correct project directory
 docker build -t gmg .
 ```
-To use shortcut , you may use following command;
+To use a shortcut, you may use the following command:

 ```bash
 ## Assuimg you are in the correct project directory